 Try a breastfeeding position: Sometimes holding your baby in a cradle hold and turned in toward the caregiver can convince him to take the bottle.
 You might even go as far as putting the bottle under your arm so baby can latch on as if at the breast.

 Try the bottle as a toy: Sometime when you’re not rushed and baby is very relaxed, provide the empty bottle as a toy.
-Let him explore it with his hands and mouth without the pressure of needing to complete a feeding.
+Let them explore it with his hands and mouth without the pressure of needing to complete a feeding.

 Try something other than a bottle: Ultimately, if your baby absolutely refuses the bottle, you can consider using a sippy cup, an open cup (with you in charge of tipping it, of course), a medicine spoon, or a dropper.